adrien-matta/nptool/_manual/cats.md

 show_in_nav: false
 ---

-Brief description of Cats detector
+Brief description of CATS detector
 ==================================

  Beams produced by fragmentation have a large emittance.
 In order to know